 It was accepted that Miss Kennedy had been travelling to and from work as she visited her various patients.
 Following a recent landmark EU employment law case, and other principles of civil law, that meant that Miss Kennedy was still ‘at work’, and therefore still under the employer/employee relationship, liabilities, and legal obligations at the time of her accident.
 Effectively, she had an accident at work, as she was an employee, not a member of the public using the footpath.

 The Scottish courts ruled initially, relying on expert evidence, that Cordia was liable for her injury as they had failed to provide Miss Kennedy with protective footwear.
 This decision was overturned by the Inner House.
-Miss Kennedy appealed to the Supreme Court, concerning the evidence given the the expert witness, and whether her employer had been negligent or in breach of their statutory duties.
+Miss Kennedy appealed to the Supreme Court, concerning the evidence gave the expert witness, and whether her employer had been negligent or in breach of their statutory duties.

-In the Supreme Court, the five judge panel that heard Kennedy v Cordia LLP (Scotland) UKSC 2014/0247 turned to the matter of Cordia’s liability after disposing of the matter of the expert witness.
+In the Supreme Court, the five-judge panel that heard Kennedy v Cordia LLP (Scotland) UKSC 2014/0247 turned to the matter of Cordia’s liability after disposing of the matter of the expert witness.
 Regarding the personal injury aspect of the case, the Court based its decision on the Personal Protective Equipment at Work Regulations 1992 (SI 1992/2966) and the Management of Health and Safety at Work Regulations 1999 (SI 1999/3242), and the relevant EU Directives that they implement.

 Setting aside the matter of the expert witness, regarding the personal injury aspects of the case, the Supreme Court went at length over the verdicts of the prior cases in the lower courts.

 In their arguments, Lord Reed and Lord Hodge found themselves in agreement with the lower Scottish court.
-They found that the Lord Ordinary, Lord McEwan, was correct in finding Cordia liable for the accident by not providing adequate PPE (non slip shoes).
+They found that the Lord Ordinary, Lord McEwan, was correct in finding Cordia liable for the accident by not providing adequate PPE (non-slip shoes).
 The employer was found to be negligent, and their assessments, and actions in litigation of, slips and falls on ice insufficient; sure care and attention, and all reasonable steps, had not been taken by the employer.

 Lord Reed and Lord Hodge did not find this persuasive.
-Miss Kennedy did not have the ability to exercise choice; by the nature of her employment, she was obliged to travel in bad weather, and to take routes, act and dress according to her employer’s instructions.
+Miss Kennedy did not have the ability to exercise choice; by the nature of her employment, she was obliged to travel in bad weather and to take routes, act and dress according to her employer’s instructions.

 Further, Lord Dunedin’s dictum had been clarified in a later case; whilst personal choice was still applicable, that did not remove the rights and obligations of employers you employees regarding health and safety.